 We’ve compiled some of the commercial real estate news highlights and eye-catching headlines around Florida and nationwide to shed some light on the current state of the market.
-This update for Q1 2019 includes: predictions for the South Florida commercial real estate market in 2019, MMG Equity Partners sale of Whitworth Farms Shopping Center, international investments in the CRE market, grocery stores experiencing expansion nationwide, an update on the Miami MLS expansion team, and much more.
+This update for Q2 2019 includes: why Florida commercial real estate is booming, news on the largest shopping mall in the United States (American Dream Miami), WeWork gobbling up more CRE space for their coworking spaces in Miami, and a possible magnetic train in Miami.

 Florida Commercial Real Estate News – Q1 2019

 Bisnow.com provides a breakdown of predictions for this coming year, including: market consolidation, new technologies in CRE, submarkets that will thrive, the scooter craze, and sustainability.

 MMG Equity Partners joint venture with Global Fund Investments sold Whitworth Farms for $19.35 million in February 2019.
 Whitworth Farms is an 88,424 sf Publix-anchored retail at Hagen Ranch Road and Whitworth Parkway in Boynton Beach, FL.

 Grocery companies were responsible for opening nearly 17M square feet of space nationwide.
 In Florida this trend was led by Publix, which is rapidly expanding in the region.
 Around the country, Aldi (a German grocer) accounted over 15% of the total square footage added by grocery stores.